Advancing Industry Transformation

 The purpose of the Foundation for a Smoke-Free World is to improve global health by ending smoking in this generation.
 Our task is urgent.
 More than a billion people still smoke worldwide, and more than seven million global deaths are attributed to tobacco use each year.

 The Foundation believes that innovation and consumer-driven demand are part of the solution, in addition to policy prescriptions.
 The record shows that implementation of policy strategies alone is not achieving the degree and speed in the reduction of the prevalence of cigarette smoking that is desired – and witnessed, for example, in certain countries such as Japan and South Korea.
+Furthermore, the possibilities for the greatest transformation in health may be emerging in China.
 The Foundation believes now is time to bring all forces together to achieve a smoke-free world.